Nogai Khan: War against the Byzantines

-In 1265, Nogai led his army across the Danube, leading 20,000 men into Byzantine territory.
+In 1265, Nogai led his army across the Danube, leading 20,000 soldiers into Byzantine territory.
 He routed the Byzantine forces before him, and devastated the cities of Thrace.
 In 1266, the Emperor Michael VIII Palaeologus, anxious to make an alliance, gave his daughter Euphrosyne Palaiologina to Nogai as a wife.
 He gave much valuable fabric to the Golden Horde as tribute, and became an ally of the Horde, principally dealing with it through Nogai instead of the official khan.
 He also gifted Nogai pearls, jewels, and valuable garments, temporarily causing Nogai to abandon the animal skins he usually wore outside of battle.
 Nogai did however slyly ask if the jewels and clothes could ward off lightning bolts, prevent headache, or promote good health, before praising the practicality of the dog skins his people wore.

 De facto rule: 1266–1294

 Berke died sometime in 1266.
 Despite his influence, Nogai did not try to seize rulership of the Golden Horde, settling for serving Mengu-Timur Khan.
 However he managed to exercise de facto control, with near-total control over the lands west of the Dnieper.
 In addition to his Turkic subjects he ruled the Ruthenians of Galicia-Volhynia, the Ossetians and part of the Vlachs directly.
 He also undertook his own foreign policy, sending envoys to the Mamluk Sultanate, forming marriage alliances with Byzantium and the Il-Khanate, and raiding various European kingdoms.

 In 1282, Nogai sent 4,000 Mongol soldiers to Constantinople, to help his father in law Emperor Michael suppress the rebels headed by John I Doukas of Thessaly.
 But Michael died and Andronikos II used the allied troops to fight against Serbia.